SlidesTesting stateful, concurrent, and async systems using test.check - download

 Okay, clear-empty.
 After I clear, there shouldn’t be anything in it.
 So I’m going to store something in it just to make sure that I do actually clear something.
 Then I’m going to clear.
 Check the size should be zero.

 Let’s compare it to a system like this.
-This is a cockpit of an airplane.
+This is the cockpit of an airplane.
 A lot of switches and dials and gears and legs and you know, other things you can do.
-And what if I wrote tests like I did for the key-value database but for this?
+And what if I wrote tests as I did for the key-value database but for this?

 So I say I’m going to press this button and then flip that switch.
 I’m going to test it.
 It did the right thing.
 Okay, now I’m going to flip this switch and turn this knob and tested.
 It did the right thing and then I’m going to turn to move this lever and put that switch and test if it does the right thing.

 Would you fly on this airplane?
 If those were the only tests that I ran right?
 And so this system looks complicated.
 It looks big.
 There’s a lot of possibilities here and it’s a very dangerous critical system.
 But what is the size of our system this database that we’re writing?
 Let’s just ask a few questions and think about it.

 So how many strings are there?
 But if my keys and values are strings, that’s a lot of different inputs that are possible.
 Infinity.
 How many unicode characters are there?
 Thousands.
 How many key-value pairs are there?
 A lot.
 Infinity.
 How many operations are there?
 Five.
 How many pairs of operations?
 Actually 25.
 Five squared.
 How many triples of operations?
 125. And I mean it goes up from there right?